ziliHarvey/CNN-for-Airfoil/README.md

 ## _What we achieved:_
 **Data Pre-processing:** raw_data_parsing.py provided a way to transform the inconsistent raw coordinates data into dimension-unified matrices, this actually gives birth to a new easy-to-process upgraded version of UIUC dataset.
 **Model building:**   This CNN models runs 5000 times faster than commercial CFD software with relative low error (i.e Test MSE 0.36 after 200 epoch's training)
+## How to run
+Be sure to install Pytorch (GPU version recommended) environment with numpy, scipy and matplotlib packages.
 ```python
 python CNN.py
 ```